 The pharmaceutical data challenge

-Science is the process of generating knowledge from existing data and information; so harnessing the potential of their ‘big data’ is the natural next step for pharmaceutical scientists.
+Science is the process of generating knowledge from data and information; so harnessing data visualization is a natural step for pharmaceutical scientists.

-Applying network visualization and analysis techniques can help to cut through that noise to reveal the connections and patterns you need to see.
+Applying network visualization, also known as graph visualization, and analysis techniques can help to cut through that noise to reveal the connections and patterns you need to see.
 Let’s look at some examples in the pharma industry.

 The pharmaceutical industry is competitive, with thousands of patents registered each year.
 Understanding competitors, their intellectual property and product pipeline is essential for making the right product decisions.
 Network visualization can make this complex data, and how it all connects together, simple to understand.